 If there's a particular company doing amazing things and disrupting your industry, connect with them online.
 That's quite literally what LinkedIn was made for.
 You can also use LinkedIn to find people who work in that company and follow them.
 Connecting with them on Twitter is another option.

 This is a super-easy way to keep track of what they're up to professionally, allowing you to comment on their posts with questions.
 Maybe take a few examples of what they're doing and try it out at your workplace.

 - Find a mentor

 This is something your manager might be able to help with.
 It could be somebody working at the same company as you or someone they know in the industry who can help you achieve your professional goals.

 If you’re looking to change careers entirely, there are tons of online communities that you can join.

 It's a great way to set yourself some professional goals and be held accountable for meeting them.
 Your mentor will also have a ton of experience they can share with you to help you upskill.

-You don’t necessarily need to do all five things on this list.
-In fact, we’d encourage you to start with just one.
+You don't necessarily need to do all five things on this list.
+In fact, we'd encourage you to start with just one.
 Take on too much, too fast, and you may find yourself overwhelmed.
-Up skilling should be an enjoyable and motivates you, so start with the pathway you think has the most benefit.
+Upskilling should be enjoyable and motivating, so start with the pathway you think has the most benefit.
 You can always try something else later down the line.